The recent Ethereum outage has left many questioning just how decentralized Ethereum is, and how something similar can be avoided in the future.

 - Ethereum’s developer team should be more transparent in how they roll out updates and code changes and give more fair warning to projects;

 - Ethereum devs should also try to simplify the process of implementing and maintaining an independent node.

-As the DeFi sector continues to add even more complexity and security concerns to the Ethereum network, the upcoming Ethereum 2.0 network is seen as a way to provide the scale and ease-of-use needed by its ecosystem.
+sector continues to add even more complexity and security concerns to the Ethereum network, the upcoming Ethereum 2.0 network is seen as a way to provide the scale and ease-of-use needed by its ecosystem.